veeral-patel/how-to-secure-anything/README.md

 Here are some useful techniques I've found for improving the security of a system.

-# Also see if you any of the mechanisms in [popular mechanisms](#popular-mechanisms) would help.
+Also see if you any of the mechanisms in [popular mechanisms](#popular-mechanisms) would help.

-Here are some useful techniques I've found for improving the security of a system.

 ### Minimize attack surface